Ontario Teachers Pension Plan Board Sells 8,423 Shares of Arch Capital Group Ltd. (NASDAQ:ACGL)

-Ontario Teachers Pension Plan Board reduced its stake in shares of Arch Capital Group Ltd. (NASDAQ:ACGL – Free Report) by 32.5% during the first quarter, Holdings Channel reports.
+Ontario Teachers Pension Plan Board reduced its holdings in Arch Capital Group Ltd. (NASDAQ:ACGL – Free Report) by 32.5% in the first quarter, according to the company in its most recent Form 13F filing with the SEC.
 The institutional investor owned 17,493 shares of the insurance provider’s stock after selling 8,423 shares during the quarter.
 Ontario Teachers Pension Plan Board’s holdings in Arch Capital Group were worth $1,187,000 at the end of the most recent quarter.

-Other large investors have also recently modified their holdings of the company.
-MAI Capital Management grew its position in Arch Capital Group by 3.1% during the 1st quarter.
-MAI Capital Management now owns 4,969 shares of the insurance provider’s stock worth $337,000 after acquiring an additional 151 shares during the last quarter.
-SG Americas Securities LLC increased its stake in shares of Arch Capital Group by 2.6% in the first quarter.
-SG Americas Securities LLC now owns 6,870 shares of the insurance provider’s stock worth $466,000 after buying an additional 175 shares during the period.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in Arch Capital Group by 0.3% during the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 62,703 shares of the insurance provider’s stock valued at $4,256,000 after buying an additional 182 shares during the last quarter.
-Securian Asset Management Inc. raised its holdings in Arch Capital Group by 0.7% during the 1st quarter.
-Securian Asset Management Inc. now owns 31,349 shares of the insurance provider’s stock valued at $2,128,000 after buying an additional 218 shares during the last quarter.
-Finally, Kentucky Retirement Systems boosted its position in Arch Capital Group by 0.8% during the 1st quarter.
-Kentucky Retirement Systems now owns 29,245 shares of the insurance provider’s stock valued at $1,985,000 after buying an additional 223 shares during the period.
-Hedge funds and other institutional investors own 87.21% of the company’s stock.
+A number of other institutional investors and hedge funds have also recently modified their holdings of ACGL.
+Vanguard Group Inc. lifted its position in shares of Arch Capital Group by 2.5% during the 1st quarter.
+Vanguard Group Inc. now owns 34,253,429 shares of the insurance provider’s stock valued at $1,658,551,000 after acquiring an additional 846,179 shares during the period.
+State Street Corp lifted its holdings in shares of Arch Capital Group by 0.8% in the third quarter.
+State Street Corp now owns 8,149,909 shares of the insurance provider’s stock valued at $371,147,000 after purchasing an additional 64,171 shares in the last quarter.
+Geode Capital Management LLC boosted its position in shares of Arch Capital Group by 49.4% during the fourth quarter.
+Geode Capital Management LLC now owns 7,780,581 shares of the insurance provider’s stock valued at $487,604,000 after buying an additional 2,574,408 shares during the last quarter.
+Principal Financial Group Inc. grew its holdings in Arch Capital Group by 1.9% during the fourth quarter.
+Principal Financial Group Inc. now owns 6,483,498 shares of the insurance provider’s stock worth $407,034,000 after buying an additional 119,105 shares in the last quarter.
+Finally, JPMorgan Chase & Co. grew its holdings in Arch Capital Group by 4.1% during the fourth quarter.
+JPMorgan Chase & Co. now owns 4,257,897 shares of the insurance provider’s stock worth $267,311,000 after buying an additional 167,233 shares in the last quarter.
+87.21% of the stock is currently owned by institutional investors.

 Arch Capital Group Ltd. engages in the provision of property and casualty insurance and reinsurance lines.
 It operates through the following segments: Insurance, Reinsurance, Mortgage, Corporate, and Other.
 The Insurance segment consists of insurance underwriting units which offer specialty product lines like construction and national accounts, excess and surplus casualty, lenders products, professional lines, and programs.